SEO

 Prioritize by Value

-• Competition: Can you realistically rank?
+• Competition: Can you rank?

-• Intent: Are searchers likely to become customers?
+• Intent: Do searchers become customers?

 Common Keyword Research Mistakes